BobBuildTool/bob/doc/tutorial/compile.rst

 Using IDEs with Bob
 ===================

-You may want to use a IDE with Bob.
-At the moment QTCreator and Eclipse are supported.
+You may want to use an IDE with Bob.
+At the moment Qt Creator and Eclipse are supported.
 You can add more IDE's using :ref:`extending-generators` extension.
 To generate project files the basic call is::